forrest79/phpgsql/docs/db.md

 dump($result2->fetchSingle()); // (string) 'Brandon'
 ```

 And of course, there is an async version too.
-Just use method `asyncPrepareStatement()` and it will return the classic `AsyncQuery`.
+Use method `asyncPrepareStatement()` and it will return the classic `AsyncQuery`.

 ```php
 $prepareStatement = $connection->asyncPrepareStatement('SELECT nick FROM users WHERE id = ?');